winocm/winocm.github.io/_posts/2013-07-17-the-case-for-uefi.markdown

 This is overly complex, but still, not as complex as having to do it all from a core loader.
 People may ask, "why not just integrate everything into u-boot"?
 The answer to this is to be board agnostic.
+If I can just place my `boot.efi` file on a SD card for one board and I don't have to recompile the firmware entirely, it makes my day go better.

 # Loading Other Files